horiuchie/VideoUploader/README.md

 ### Setting up the S3

-- Follow the steps.
 - Create bucket.
 - Create IAM user who can read/write to the bucket.
 - In `/constants/aws.js`, fill in credentials of the IAM and upload destination.

 ### Running the app